readthedocs/readthedocs.org/docs/privacy-policy.rst

     It is governed by this privacy policy but also separate `terms <https://readthedocs.com/terms/>`_.

-readthedocs.io and other domains ("Documentation Sites")
+readthedocs.io, readthedocs-hosted.com, and other domains ("Documentation Sites")
-    These public websites are where Read the Docs hosts documentation on behalf of documentation authors.
+    These websites are where Read the Docs hosts documentation on behalf of documentation authors.
 A best effort is made to apply this Privacy Policy to these sites but the documentation may contain content and files created by documentation authors.